 2. Basic principles of investing:

-Portfolio diversity (diversification): Allocating investments between different assets to reduce risk.
 Understanding risk and return: the higher the potential return, the greater the risk of losing an investment.
 Investors should assess their appetite for risk.

 Long-term perspective: Investing requires patience.
 Long-term investments often produce more stable returns.